K-Alette/Simon/README.md

 and then this page:
 https://lazyfoo.net/tutorials/SDL/06_extension_libraries_and_loading_other_image_formats/windows/msvc2019/index.php

-You will also need to make sure that the Idle.png has the right filepath in Game.cpp for whatever location you choose to store the file.
-I recommend keeping it in the same location as the source and header files.
+You will also need to make sure that the assets in the folder Simon each have the right filepath in Game.cpp for whatever location you choose to store the file.
+I recommend keeping them all in the same location as the source and header files.

 After following these steps, the project should run with no issues.

-Upon running the game, you will see two animated images run across the screen in different directions at different speeds.
+NOTE: The files contained in the TinyXML folder were not written by me but are necessary for parsing the xml file for the game.

-In the future, Simon will have tilemaps that the player can move the character around on as well as enemies to defeat and items to collect.
+Upon running the game, you will see two animated images.
+The little blue man can be controlled by you (the user), while the chicken is the enemy and runs across the screen.
+If the user collides with the chicken, the game is over.